 - Structural abnormalities in your uterus or ovaries.

 - Advanced maternal age; as you approach menopause you will ovulate less frequently, and eventually stop ovulating altogether.

 Occasionally, your doctor may be able to induce ovulation by treating the underlying medical condition.
 Particularly if this condition undermines fertility or health in other ways, this may be the safest and most effective course of action.

 If you still don't ovulate, or the cause of your anovulatory cycles is unclear, we can medically induce ovulation.
 The most popular way to do this is with a drug called Clomid that encourages your ovaries to produce and release an egg.
 Depending on your circumstances, we may also use other drugs, such as follicle stimulating hormone (FSH) injections to increase the chances of successful ovulation and fertilization.

 Is Ovulation Induction Safe?

 No drug is without risks and side effects, so it's important to disclose your entire medical history, as well as any lifestyle issues such as drug and alcohol abuse, to your doctor.
-If you experience unusual or severe side effects when you take an ovulation drug, or if you have in the past, be sure to tell your doctor.
+If you experience unusual or severe ovulation induction side effects when you take one of these drugs, or if you have in the past, be sure to tell your doctor.

-The good news is that ovarian induction is one of the safest and best-studied methods for increasing fertility.
+The good news is that ovarian induction is one of the safest and best-studied infertility treatment methods.
 Indeed, it is many doctors' first resort when the cause of infertility is unclear.